eleferrets/flixster/README.md

 ### Open-source libraries used

-- Add any links to open-source libraries used in your project.
+- NA

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+I would like to shout out all the TAs as they were very helpful giving me feedback and getting my labs to work, which ended up saving me time on my weekly assignment.
+Thank you so much!